 The most common problem associated with this aspect is the resources required for training the team members.
 It is crucial to find the right course and person to teach a workforce.
 Failure to do so will only cost extra money with no fruition at all.

-Approach: One of the easiest ways to get around this HR challenge is by implementing a mentorship program in the company.
+Approach: One of the easiest ways to get around this HR challenge is by implementing a mentorship program both for the seniors and juniors in the company.
 It works by having your senior executives coach the junior, and this has a twofold advantage.